kizniche/Mycodo/README.md

 ## TODO:

+* Add PID filters (of input or output) and alternate PID functions.
 * Add support for wireless communication (z-wave, xbee, or other).
 * Add ability to build and run rate-change methods (reflow oven, thermal cycler for PCR, etc.).
 * Support for PWM and servo/stepper motors